 Image taken by Diliff and straightened by Ian Fieggen

 Hidden amidst the beautiful cross-section of St Kilda and Elwood sits the St Kilda Botanical Gardens, a dreamy spot to perch up and take in the fresh air.
 There’s a greenhouse which always attract a curious eye and wandering trails that will take you to places you might not expect.
 While the gardens are square in nature, it’s easy to get lost in its landscape with sky-high trees and fertile shrubs.
 I think we’d all like to get a bit lost in nature right now.

 A popular spot for extended Sunday sessions, Edinburgh Gardens has it all – skate parks, basketball courts, gazebos, ovals, playgrounds and heaps of open grassland.
 While many of the aforementioned attractions may be closed, the open plains are certainly not, so bring a rug, take a seat and open up that novel you’ve been keen to finish.
-Remember, we’re allowed to sit down and relax in a public park within the restrictions this time around so take a load off and enjoy.

 A renowned Melbourne dog park, Elsternwick Park will be perfect for when you want to take your furry pal out for a little adventure.
 There’s a lake and plentiful open grassland for all the relaxation you could desire.
 There’s also a walking trail that circumnavigates the park, so give that a crack if you’re chasing that 10,000 daily step marker.